bunup/bunup/docs/docs/index.md

 ### Forcing External Packages to Be Bundled

-Sometimes, you may want to include specific modules in your bundle, even if they’re marked as external (e.g., part of `dependencies` or `peerDependencies`).
+Sometimes, you may want to include specific modules in your bundle, even if they're marked as external (e.g., part of `dependencies` or `peerDependencies`).

 #### Using the CLI